DedZago/DedZago.github.io/_research/cautious-learning.md

 ---

 ### Manuscript in preparation
 Zago D., Capizzi G. (202+).
-Alternative parameter learning schemes for monitoring process stability. *Submitted*.
+Alternative parameter learning schemes for monitoring process stability. *Manuscript accepted*.

 {% if page.pdf and page.preprint %}<button class="btn--research" onclick="window.location.href='{{ page.pdf }}';">Pdf</button> {%elsif page.pdf %} <button class="btn--research" onclick="window.location.href='{{ page.pdf }}';">Pdf</button> {%elsif page.preprint %} <button class="btn--research" onclick="window.location.href='{{ page.preprint }}';">Preprint</button> {% endif %} {% if page.code %}<button class="btn--research" onclick="window.location.href='{{ page.code }}';">Code</button>{% endif %} {% if page.poster %}<button class="btn--research" onclick="window.location.href='{{ page.poster }}';">Poster</button>{% endif %} {% if page.slides %} <button class="btn--research" onclick="window.location.href='{{ page.slides }}';">Slides</button> {% endif %}

 ### Description ###

-Control chart statistics $C_{t}$ based on estimated model parameters are usually applied with the following approaches:
+Control chart statistics $C_{t}$ that are based on estimated model parameters are usually applied with one of the following approaches:
-* **Fixed-parameter** (FE): the model parameter is held fixed after estimation on an in-control dataset.
+* **Fixed-parameter** (FE): the model parameters are held fixed after estimation on an in-control dataset.
-* **Adaptive estimator** (AE): the model parameter is updated after having checked for potential OC situations.
+* **Adaptive estimator** (AE): the model parameters are recursively updated after having checked for potential OC situations.

 In this work, we formally show how these approaches are opposite examples of **bias-variance trade-off**, and as such they suffer from complementary issues.
 With fixed estimators, **large amounts of data** are required to be effective in detecting shifts.